-On June 30, 2020 (the "Closing Date"), pursuant to the terms and conditions of that certain Exclusive Software License and Distribution Agreement, dated as of June 19, 2020, with an effective date of June 1, 2020 (as amended, the "License Agreement"), with Cranes Software International Ltd., a company organized under the laws of India ("Cranes"), and Systat Software, Inc., a Delaware corporation ("Systat," and together with Cranes, the "Systat Parties"), we acquired (a) an exclusive, worldwide license to use, modify, develop, market and distribute certain Software, software source, user documentation and related Systat intellectual property and (b) an exclusive, worldwide sub-license to use, modify, develop, market and distribute software, software source, user documentation and related Systat intellectual property licensed to Systat by Cranes (collectively, the "Licenses").
-In exchange for the Licenses we paid \$2.2 million in cash and we partitioned a portion of the Secured Note into a new note in an amount equal to \$3 million in principal plus accrued interest (the "Closing Note") and assigned the Closing Note and all rights and obligations thereunder to Systat in accordance with the terms and conditions of that certain Promissory Note Assignment and Assumption Agreement.
-An additional \$3.3 million of the principal balance underlying the Secured Note will be partitioned and assigned to Systat as consideration payable for the rights granted under the license, subject to certain offset rights, as follows: (i) \$1.3 million on the three month anniversary of the Closing Date; (ii) \$1.0 million on the six month anniversary of the Closing Date; and (iii) \$1.0 million on the nine month anniversary of the Closing Date.
+On June 30, 2020 (the "Closing Date"), pursuant to the terms and conditions of that certain Exclusive Software License and Distribution Agreement, dated as of June 19, 2020, with an effective date of June 1, 2020 (as amended, the "License Agreement"), with Cranes Software International Ltd., a company organized under the laws of India ("Cranes"), and Systat Software, Inc., a Delaware corporation ("Systat," and together with Cranes, the "Systat Parties"), the Company acquired (a) an exclusive, worldwide license to use, modify, develop, market and distribute certain software, software source, user documentation and related Systat intellectual property and (b) an exclusive, worldwide sub-license to use, modify, develop, market and distribute software, software source, user documentation and related intellectual property licensed to Systat by Cranes (collectively, the "Licenses").
+In exchange for the Licenses the Company paid \$2.2 million in cash and the Company partitioned a portion of the Systorex Note into a new note in an amount equal to \$3 million in principal plus accrued interest (the "Closing Note") and assigned the Closing Note and all rights and obligations thereunder to Systat in accordance with the terms and conditions of that certain Promissory Note Assignment and Assumption Agreement.
+Pursuant to the License Agreement, the Company partitioned and assigned to Systat an additional \$3.3 million of the principal balance underlying the Sysorex Note as follows: (i) \$1.3 million on the three month anniversary of the Closing Date; (ii) \$1.0 million on March 19, 2021.